 The C920x is Affordable & Mounting Options are Varied

-For a little more than the cost of a typical console video game, this webcam is very good.
+This webcam is very good for a little more than the cost of a typical console video game.
 Barring, of course, any sort of price gouging and scalping that occurs from shortages.

 One of its most useful features is the inclusion of the 1/4″ threaded tap to utilize a tripod or other mounting mechanism.
 This negates the small issue of the monitor mount covering some of the pixels at the top of an ultra-thin bezel monitor.